SmallRuralDog/web3modal-vue/README.md

 A single Web3 / Ethereum provider solution for all Wallets

+## Origins

+Forked for Vue3 compatibility from the excellent work done by @SmallRuralDog, whose original *web3modal-vue* package may be found at https://github.com/SmallRuralDog/web3modal-vue.

 ## Introduction

 Web3Modal is an easy-to-use library to help developers add support for multiple providers in their apps with a simple customizable configuration.